mongodb/mongo-kafka/README.md

 By default the current implementation converts and persists the full value structure of the sink records.
 Key and/or value handling can be configured by using either a **blacklist or whitelist** approach in order to remove/keep fields from the record's structure.
 By using the "." notation to access sub documents it's also supported to do redaction of nested fields.
+It is also possible to refer to fields of documents found within arrays by the same notation.
 See two concrete examples below about the behaviour of these two projection strategies

 Given the following fictional data record: